 By giving up the oppressive structures, the Empath will be faced with the challenge of establishing their own structures.
 Having a traditional career might be out of the question, and leaving some people behind who cannot tolerate the Empath’s high frequency might also be necessary.
 The Empath has a complicated set of requirements, so often they will need to be creative and unconventional as to how they achieve this.
 They will need to learn to embrace the emotional turmoil inside and become skilled at managing their complex lives while quenching their deep emotional thirst.
 They will need to find people who can support their self-chosen structure, and not people who will subject the Empath to their own strict, oppressive structures.
 In the face of manipulation and greed, the Empath must be vigilant.

 Effectively, an Empath has two choices: leave their door open and allow narcissistic thieves to plunder their riches, or they can take control of the wheel, leaving the shame of heavy expectations behind and embracing their true nature.
 To shine brightly is what they were born to do.

 As an Empath, it is especially crucial to arm yourself.
-Take a look at How To Kill A Narcissist to understand the dynamic of a relationship with a narcissist and how to overcome narcissistic abuse, or Narcissism: Rebirth (Available May 31st) to delve deeper into transformation and the nature of power.
+Take a look at How To Kill A Narcissist to understand the dynamic of a relationship with a narcissist and how to overcome narcissistic abuse, or Narcissism To Rebirth to delve deeper into the narcissistic family and the True Self.